badeball/xpath-react/README.md

 ```
 XPathUtils.Simulate.{eventName} (
   ReactElement element,
+  [DOMString expression],
   [Object eventData]
 )
 ```

 Invokes the event handler of an element with optional event data.
+It also accepts an expression argument, where which the matching element's event handler will be invoked.

 ##### Example